irokz/irokz.github.io/topic.md

 ## My Personal Computer
 ---
-I own a personal computer that i built myself, and it is a powerhouse.
+I own a personal computer that I built myself, and it is a powerhouse.

 + ### **My Specs**
   + CPU: Intel Core i7-8700K 3.7 GHz 6-Core Processor (soon to be AMD Ryzen 9 3950X 3.5 GHz 16-Core Processor)